OliverFlecke/advent-of-code/README.md

 export AOC_TOKEN=<your token>
 ```

-You can then use `getInput year day` to get your input for a given puzzle.
+You can then use `input year day` to get your input for a given puzzle.
 To submit an answer, use `submit year day level answer`.